CodeForBoulder/upswyng/README.md

 1. Navigate to your newly initialized database (see above).
 2. In the dropdown located next to the "Database" header, select **"Realtime Database"**
+3. In your terminal while in the repo, run `npm run datapipe`.
+This should create a new file called `data_pipeline/all.json`.
-3. In top, right of the main panel displaying your data, find and open the kebab menu icon (3 stacked dots).
+4. In top, right of the main panel displaying your data, find and open the kebab menu icon (3 stacked dots).
 In that menu, select **"Import JSON"**.
-4. Upload the `data_pipeline/all.json` found in this repo.
+5. Upload the `data_pipeline/all.json` found in this repo.
-5. Click the **"Import"** button.
+6. Click the **"Import"** button.

 🎉 You should now see your database populated! 🎉